Millions of people around the world will celebrate their unique birthday today – February 29 - or Leap day.

 MyHeritage is proud to take genealogy to the new millennium by offering a revolutionary technology for advancing family history research — DNA testing — at affordable prices.

-Your ancestors left clues to your family history in you and in other descendents, and you can unlock these clues by testing your DNA.
+Your ancestors left clues to your family history in you and in other descendants, and you can unlock these clues by testing your DNA.
 Order your DNA test now.

 DNA testing can help you: